Discover the regions best local produce with the Southern Gippsland Foodmap.

 The region supports 60,000 people across an area of 4165 square kms.
 Major towns include: Leongatha, Wonthaggi, Cowes, Inverloch, San Remo, Korumburra, Foster and Mirboo North.

-South Gippsland and Bass Coast are only 90 minutes south west of Melbourne via Monash Freeway and South Gippsland Highway.
+South Gippsland and Bass Coast are only 90 minutes south east of Melbourne via Monash Freeway and South Gippsland Highway.
 V Line buses run regularly from Melbourne.

 Hungry?
 Checkout the local businesses that people are raving about.